jwreep/ebtel_abundances/README.md

 A paper by Jeffrey Reep, John Unverferth, Will Barnes, and Sherry Chhabra describing a method to add time-variable elemental abundances due to chromospheric evaporation into coronal loop simulations.

+In order to compile this paper, the ebtel++ code is required to be installed (using this pull request: https://github.com/rice-solar-physics/ebtelPlusPlus/pull/87).

 <p align="center">
 <a href="https://github.com/showyourwork/showyourwork">
 <img width = "450" src="https://raw.githubusercontent.com/showyourwork/.github/main/images/showyourwork.png" alt="showyourwork"/>